Running a Safer Office

 • Appearance means nothing.
 Few people "look like criminals."
 Think of how some of the most notorious serial killers looked.
 Ted Bundy, David Berkowitz, and Jeffrey Dahmer were not exactly Charles Manson look-a-likes.

 • Call in "to advise the office of your whereabouts."
-When out in the field, before going into a home where no one knows you'll be - cal the office.
+When out in the field, before going into a home where no one knows you'll be - call the office.
 Confirm the person's address and phone number "for the office."

 Don't sacrifice safety for the lure of a sale.
-The intention of this information is not to frighten staff, although it may seem that way.
+The intention of this information is not to frighten anyone, although it may seem that way.
 It is intended to help them avoid ever becoming a victim.
-Realtors have an inherent amount of risk associated with their daily business.
+REALTORS® have an inherent amount of risk associated with their daily business.
 By recognizing these risks and consciously dealing with them, we increase our chances of staying safe.
 In the worst case scenario, we'll be better prepared should a situation arise.
 Most importantly, follow your intuition.
 If you sense something is wrong, trust your instincts, and get out of the situation- immediately.